Leukaemia in Children

 - Myeloablative hematopoietic stem cell transplantation from fully matched related and unrelated donors is the mainstay of long-term treatment.

 Colony-stimulating factors are often used to promote haematopoietic function following chemotherapy.
-They have been proven to be effective in reducing hospital stay and risk of infections in children with ALL.
+They have been proven to be effective in reducing hospital stay and risk of febrile neutropenia in children who have had myelosuppressive chemotherapy. .

 These may cause a life-threatening presentation of leukaemia: